Kate E. Black is a regionally recognized post modern painter and fused glass artist whose studio is located in the wine country of Sonoma County.

 This explains her dual passions and career.
 Following the advice of both parents, Katie became a doctor and an artist.
 Creative artist at night and in her free time and a successful Anesthesiologist by day.
 She has sculpted a flexible career which gave her time and resources to pursue her artistic passion.
 "I was surrounded by art my whole life and I started working in clay at age 13."

-Katie sees her future as a full time artist.
+Katie is now working as a full time artist as she retired from medicine after 30 years.
 She wants to work on collaborative commissions with architects , interior designers and other creative types.
 She has had shows in many galleries, wineries, local auctions, charitable events and her work is on display in the homes of private collectors as well.
 She has exhibited outside of Sonoma County in galleries from SF to NYC.

 She wants to launch herself as a self sustaining artist and she wants to really “rev it up” as a business.
 She uses a line from Dylan’s song as her motto going forward: “She’s got everything she needs, she’s an artist, she don’t look back….”